 Below, we’ve included 2-10 HBW ratings compared to the industry average.

 |Average # of Reviews||Average Score||Average # of Reviews||Average Score|

 The Better Business Bureau (BBB) gives 2-10 Home Buyers Warranty an A rating.
 This is the best BBB rating we’ve seen across all of the home warranty companies we’ve reviewed.
 Note: 2-10 Home Buyers Warranty is also BBB accredited.

-That being said 2-10 has received a 1-star average rating among 392 customer reviews on the BBB’s website.
-However, 2-10 has answered or resolved all 1,013 customer complaints on the BBB’s website proving that it’s extremely responsive.
+That being said, the company has received a 1-star average rating among 392 customer reviews on the BBB’s website.
+However, 2-10 HBW has answered or resolved all 1,013 customer complaints on the BBB’s website proving that it’s extremely responsive.

 I saw how helpful a home warranty could be when the sellers agreed to the majority of my repair requests while the house was still under contract.
 They were able to streamline a lot of the maintenance through their 2-10 Home Buyers Warranty plan.